PharmCAS will begin to process your application once the following materials are received:

 Certiphi uses urine screening methodologies utilizing both laboratory and instant testing technologies.
 Tests will be performed through Certiphi’s vast pool of more than 8,000 collection sites located throughout the United States and Canada.

-Once a participating program has offered you admission, Certiphi Screening will send you an email with instructions for completing the drug screen.
+Once you accept an offer of admission from a participating program, Certiphi Screening will send you an email with instructions for completing the drug screen.
 The email will include a toll-free telephone number to contact with any questions regarding the process.

 Individual programs may require you to submit to additional drug screenings following the initial screen.